Taiwan calls on China to 'be rational' after deadly boat incident

 Relatives of the two deceased crew were expected to arrive in Kinmen on Tuesday, while authorities said the two surviving shipmates would be repatriated.

-Kinmen is a short boat ride from Xiamen, and it is not uncommon for Chinese and Taiwanese ships to accidentally enter the other's side.

-Taiwan's coast guard has defended its actions during the pursuit that led to the deadly capsizing, saying the Chinese crew refused to cooperate with law enforcement.
+Taiwan's coast guard had defended its actions during the pursuit that led to the deadly capsizing, saying the Chinese crew refused to cooperate with law enforcement.

-The incident came against a backdrop of heightened tensions between Beijing and Taipei.

-Beijing has never renounced the use of force to bring Taiwan under its control, and in recent years ramped up the rhetoric of "unification".
+It is not uncommon for Chinese and Taiwanese ships to accidentally enter the other's side, and Kinmen legislator Chen Yu-jen said the mainland coast guard had boarded the tourist ship Monday after it sailed "about one kilometre" into its waters.

+"When relations between the two sides were relatively peaceful, we would not board each other's boats...
+It's because at that time there was a tacit understanding and the two sides would not take tougher actions," she told reporters.

 bur-dhc/leg